 COURSE PLAN FOR GC3 STUDENT MEDIA STAFF MEMBERS

-Students on a Media Grant-in-ad must enroll in Magazine or Newspaper lab plus a minimum of 3 credits per semester a prescribed by the adviser.
+Students on a Media Grant-in-ad must enroll in Media Production plus a minimum of 3 credits per semester a prescribed by the adviser.
 Students must also enroll in a minimum of 16 hours per semester.